Welcome to What Binder dot com, where education evolves.

 Long gone are the days of teachers asking to borrow binders, and pulling multi-generation photocopies from clear plastic envelopes.

-Here, I hope to help increase classroom engagement and student through the use of technology, project based learning, and unique high interest topics.
+Here, I hope to help increase classroom engagement and student learning through the use of technology, project based learning, and unique high interest topics.

 Start your journey by exploring the curated posts, below.
 Or use the top menu bar to start exploring.